-Every year scams cost Australians millions of dollars as well as considerable non-financial harm, therefore it is crucial that you remain alert so that you are not the target of the next scam.
-In 2019 alone, there were over 353,000 reports of scams, and Australians lost over $634 million.
+Every year scams cost Australians millions of dollars.
+It is crucial that you remain alert so that you are not the target of a scam.
+In 2019 alone, there were over 353,000 reports of scams.
 In this blog, recent trends in scam activity and methods to protect yourself from being scammed are outlined.

 Consumer scams succeed because they mimic genuine deals and catch consumers off-guard.
 By taking advantage of new technology, new products or services and major events to create believable stories, it is simpler for scammers to target their audience and capture their money or personal details.
 Scamwatch has received over 2,000 reports about COVID-19 scams and reported losses of more than $700,000.

 Scammers set up fake websites, ads on trusted platforms and false social media accounts in the guise of selling real products.
 They often ask for upfront payments or an initial deposit, plus additional costs such as administration or transportation.
-Consumers must also be alerted to common scams such as online shopping scams.
-These scams do not have a verified payment system, offer free products in exchange for personal details and lure you with unexpected winnings or an investment scheme.
+Consumers should not click on any foreign links, make any upfront payments if they have not verified the business, and should be wary of any deals that look ‘too good to be true’.

 How to Protect Yourself from Being Scammed